palakjoshi11/java-aws-lambda/README.md

 #### What is AWS lambda?

-It's a serverless compute service, means we don't need to manage any server, as AWS will automatically run the code once it is triggred.
+It's a serverless compute service, which means we don't need to manage any server, as AWS will automatically run the code once it is triggred.

 Lambda can be triggered in any way, S3 file upload, API Http request, cloudwatch etc.

-#### What this service will do?
+#### What will this service do?

-This a a very basic lambda service, that will help you to exceute a lambda in local desktop.
+This is a very basic lambda service that will help you execute a lambda in local desktop.

-Here I'm sending a event from POSTMAN and then making a GET call through mongoClient to mongo collection.
+Here I'm sending an event from POSTMAN and then making a GET call through mongoClient to mongo collection.

-More integration will be added to this projects
+More integration will be added to this project

 #### What do you need for local testing